|FSL Location:||PADHS (4thAve/Osborn)|

 - May be required to coordinate a fundraiser project to support the program.

 - May share on-call coverage for the division with the Program Director.

 - Must be 21 years of age or older.

-- Ability to become CPR/First Aid certified.
+- Must be able to obtain CPR/First Aid certification.

-- Must have, or be able to obtain, a Level One Fingerprint Clearance Card through the Department of Public Safety background check/fingerprint clearance process
+- Must have, or be able to obtain, a Level One Fingerprint Clearance Card through the Department of Public Safety background check/fingerprint clearance process.

 - Must not have any restrictions for physical work for which reasonable accommodation cannot be made.

-WORK EXPERIENCE AND EDUCATION
+WORK EXPERIENCE AND EDUCATION:

 ***Military Personnel Encouraged to Apply.***

-FSL is an Equal Opportunity/Affirmative Action Employer, M/F/D/V. DFWP.
+FSL is an Equal Opportunity /Affirmative Action Employer, M/F/D/V. DFWP.
 FSL believes that diversity leads to strength.